EDi-nabi/top-coins/README.md

 ## What next, what could be done better

-It would be a good idea to research some other charts libraries and do the chart nicer and more readable.<br>
 I should also use LESS or SASS instead of CSS.
 I borrowed the main styling from my [other test project](https://github.com/EDi-nabi/githubers), just to save some time, but I've lost all I gained because I had to rewrite it from LESS to CSS and copy/paste colors everywhere. :)

-## Sunday update

-These "not very pretty" charts bothered me so much, I decided to try out another library.
-[ECharts](https://ecomfe.github.io/echarts-doc/public/en/index.html) version is much better, prettier and have these fancy sliders to zoom into the crowded corner. :)

 # Standard React readme